-“Thanks, but I need to go work out and then I told Arlington I’d do some shopping for him,” Abbi said.
+“Thanks, but I need to go work out, and then I told Arlington I’d do some shopping for him,” Abbi said.
 “I feel bad for him, ya know?
-I’m all he has, really.
+I’m all he has.
 It’s kind of pathetic if you think about it.
 He really should date.”

 “Date?”
 Lacy asked and paused in front of where Abbi dug through her bag to look for her keys.

 “Yeah,” Abbi shrugged and pulled her keys out of her bag.
 “I suppose you’re right.
-Who the hell would date that?”
+Who in their right mind would date that?”

 Lacy nodded.
 "But your mom procreated with it."